Keys N Krates

 Keys N Krates is a Canadian electronic music band formed in 2008 out of Toronto, Ontario.
-The group consists of drummer Adam Tune, keyboardist David Matisse and turntablist Jr. Flo (Greg Dawson).
+The group consists of drummer Adam Tune, keyboardist David Matisse, and turntablist Jr. Flo (Greg Dawson).
 The band started as a live hip-hop act reliant on rough a cappella loops on top of heavy bass-driven beats.
-The band has had their music synced via EA Sports, FIFA, SkySports/SoccerAM, Toronto Raptors, Apple and more.
+The band has had their music synced via EA Sports, FIFA, SkySports/SoccerAM, Toronto Raptors, Apple, and more.

 Career

-2013: SOLOW EP
+2013–2017: Debut

-In 2013, Keys N Krates released their EP titled SOLOW on Steve Aoki’s Dim Mak Records.
-The first single off of the EP, "Treat Me Right" was premiered on Annie Mac's BBC Radio 1 program and received support from electronic music artists Diplo, Major Lazer, Flosstradamus and TNGHT.
+In 2013, Keys N Krates released their EP titled SOLOW on Steve Aoki's Dim Mak Records.
+The first single off of the EP, "Treat Me Right" was premiered on Annie Mac's BBC Radio 1 program and received support from electronic music artists Diplo, Major Lazer, Flosstradamus, and TNGHT.

 Their second single off of SOLOW, "Dum Dee Dum" was also premiered on Annie Mac's BBC Radio 1 program.
 The music video for "Dum Dee Dum" was directed by Amos LeBlanc.
 The video was nominated for a Prism Prize in Canada, as well as a Berlin Music Video Award in Germany.
 Keys N Krates later remixed the track which featured G.O.O.D.
-Music’s Cyhi The Prynce, King Louie, and Tree.
+Music's Cyhi The Prynce, King Louie, and Tree.
 On September 23, 2016, "Dum Dee Dum" was certified Gold by The Recording Industry Association of America for selling 500,000 units.

-2014: Every Nite EP and Singles

 In June 2014, Keys N Krates teamed up with Canadian producer/DJ Grandtheft and released the single Keep It 100 on Diplo's Mad Decent Records.
-The single was later featured in a TV ad for the animated film Minions (2015).
+The single was later featured in a television ad for the animated film Minions (2015).

 In September 2014, Keys N Krates released their second EP via Dim Mak Records titled Every Nite.
 The first single off of the EP titled "Are We Faded" was premiered on Annie Mac's BBC Radio 1 program as well as the YouTube channel All Trap Music.
 The release of Every Nite ran in conjunction with the band's first headline tour across North America.

-2015-16: Midnite Mass and Singles

-In June 2015, Keys N Krates released the single Save Me featuring British pop singer/songwriter Katy B. The single was featured on Pitchfork Magazine and was later nominated for 'Dance Recording Of The Year' at the 2016 JUNO Awards.
+In June 2015, Keys N Krates released the single "Save Me" featuring British pop singer/songwriter Katy B. The single was featured on Pitchfork Magazine and was later nominated for 'Dance Recording Of The Year' at the 2016 JUNO Awards.
 The Fader premiered their next single, "U Already Know", online and announced the release of their next EP titled Midnite Mass along with a coinciding tour.
 The track "Nothing But Space", featuring Aqui, off of Midnite Mass was premiered on Zane Lowe's Beats 1 Radio program on January 6, 2016.

 On January 15, 2016, Keys N Krates released Midnite Mass making it their third EP release on Dim Mak Records.
-The release ran in conjunction with the Midnite Mass Tour, with dates across the United States and Canada featuring support acts Stooki Sound, Hermitude, GANZ and Jesse Slayter.
+The release ran in conjunction with the Midnite Mass Tour, with dates across the United States and Canada featuring support acts Stooki Sound, Hermitude, GANZ, and Jesse Slayter.